Learning Minimally-Violating Continuous Control for Infeasible Linear Temporal Logic Specifications: PROBLEM FORMULATION

 \begin{defn} Given a cl-MDP $\mathcal{M}$, an LTL task $\phi$ is fully feasible if and only if there exists a policy $\pi$ s.t. $\Pr{}_{M}^{\pi}(\phi)>0$. \end{defn}

 Note that according to Def.~\ref{def:feasibility}, an infeasible case means no policy exists that satisfies the task, which can be interpreted as $\Pr{}_{M}^{\pi}(\phi)=0, \forall\pi\in\Pi$.

-\begin{defn} Given a cl-MDP $\mathcal{M}$, the expected discounted violation cost with respect to a given LTL task $\phi$ under the policy $\pi$ is defined as { } where $c_{V}(s,a,s',\phi)$ is defined as the violation cost of a transition $(s,a,s')$ with respect to $\phi$, and $a_{i}$ is the action generated based on the policy $\pi(s_{i})$. \end{defn}
+\begin{defn} Given a cl-MDP $\mathcal{M}$, the expected discounted violation cost with respect to a given LTL task $\phi$ under the policy $\pi$ is defined as { } where $c_{V}(s,a,s',\phi)$ is formally defined in Def.~\ref{def:violation} as the violation cost of a transition $(s,a,s')$ with respect to $\phi$, and $a_{i}$ is the action generated based on the policy $\pi(s_{i})$. \end{defn}